-Before collaborating with Adidas, Kanye West released 3,000 pairs of the non-athletic sneakers with Nike in 2009.
-The retail price was $215, but the limited run shoes began selling from nearly $3,000 on resale sites.
+Before collaborating with Adidas, Kanye West released 3,000 pairs of the lifestyle sneakers with Nike in 2009.
+The retail price was $215, but the limited-run shoes began selling for nearly $3,000 on resale sites.

-The high price increase seen in reselling limited-edition shoes is what makes Yeezys a prime target for scammers.
-Only a small number of people can purchase Yeezy shoes directly from Adidas when they’re released, making fans and collectors willing to pay a higher price to resellers to own a pair.
+The high price increase in reselling limited-edition shoes makes Yeezys a prime target for scammers.
+Additionally, only a few people can purchase Yeezy shoes directly from Adidas when they're released, making fans and collectors willing to pay a higher price to resellers to own a pair.

 Unfortunately, some people get caught up in the excitement of purchasing these exclusive shoes and fall victim to a fake Yeezy scam if you miss the red flags.

 Identify Fake vs. Real Yeezy Slides

 Yeezy sneakers aren't the only shoes that are regularly replicated.
 Counterfeiters regularly create fake versions of Yeezy slides also.

 - Limited photos

 Many scammers won't take the time to put together a readable post.
 Also, look out for posts with unbeatable prices.
 For example, scammers will often post fake Yeezy Adidas shoes at a low price to drive up demand and make you think you're getting a great deal.
 If you see a pair selling for less than $200, chances are, it's a scam.

 How to Tell if Yeezys Are Fake: The Product